100 Notable alumni of

 -

-Robert Lane Saget was an American stand-up comedian, actor, and television host.
-Saget is known for playing Danny Tanner on the ABC sitcom Full House (1987–1995), and its Netflix sequel Fuller House (2016–2020).
-He was also the original host of America's Funniest Home Videos (1989–1997), and the voice of narrator Ted Mosby on the CBS sitcom How I Met Your Mother (2005–2014).
+Robert Lane Saget was an American stand-up comedian, actor, director, and television host.
+He portrayed Danny Tanner on the sitcom Full House (1987–1995) and its sequel Fuller House (2016–2020).
+Saget was the original host of America's Funniest Home Videos (1989–1997), and the voice of narrator Ted Mosby on the sitcom How I Met Your Mother (2005–2014).
+He was also known for his adult-oriented stand-up comedy, and his 2014 album That's What I'm Talkin' About was nominated for the Grammy Award for Best Comedy Album.

 -